Adam-AKong/fcbtesting/user_stories.md

 <h3>Exception 8</h3>

-Exception: Stats limit / cap
+Exception: Invalid character descriptions (i.e. Invincible or 1 hit)

-The system prompt users to put in a reasonable range (i.e. 1-100), and prompts users to stay within that limit.
+The system prompt users to put in something reasonable or gives a warning to users about putting in absolute stats.

 <h3>Exception 9</h3>
 If there is a disagreement of existing character strengths, the ratings will be slightly tweaked over time based on repeated polls and averaged out between each other.